Australian HPV Super Series: Point System

 From 2014 season each team's best two rounds from the 6 hour races are added to their result from the 24 hour race to determine their Series Championship total.
 From 2016, points are allocated by category result instead of overall result.

 Events

 Mount Gambier, South Australia

 This race, currently held in April is eight hours long and is held at McNamara Park, just outside of Mount Gambier, South Australia, on a 2.4 km closed circuit.
 The track made its debut in 2014 as an 8-hour non-series race before being integrated into the main series in 2017.

 Loxton, South Australia

-This race, currently held in May, is six hours long and take place at Loxton, South Australia on a 1.37 km street circuit that incorporates Loxton's large center roundabout.
-The track made its debut for the 2014 season as a six-hour race.
+This race was a six-hour race and took place at Loxton, South Australia on a 1.37 km street circuit that incorporates Loxton's large centre roundabout.
+The track made its debut for the 2014 season.
 There was a slight modification made to the track at the 2018 race.
-This track heavily favors lighter bikes due to the climb on the southern side of the track.
+This track heavily favours lighter bikes due to the climb on the southern side of the track.
+The race was removed from the AHPVSS roster in 2020 as a result of the COVID-19 pandemic.